What Is a Rim Joist & Does It Need to Be Insulated?

 If you head down into an unfinished basement (or crawl space), you can see the exposed face of the rim joist between each floor joist, just above the foundation wall.

-In most houses, the only materials standing between rim joists and outside air is sheathing and siding.
+In most houses, the only materials standing between the rim joists and outside air are sheathing and siding.
 In cold-weather months, this creates the perfect recipe for considerable heat loss — and sky-high energy costs.

 Rim joist air leaks aren’t as straightforward as they may seem, however.
 While heated air does escape through uninsulated rim joists along your home’s foundation, colder outside air is also drawn in by the so-called chimney effect or air leaks in the attic.